WarwickCIM/rdf_mastodon_data/readme.md

 [![](https://img.shields.io/badge/DOI-10.17605/OSF.IO/734YW-blue)](https://doi.org/10.17605/OSF.IO/734YW)

+# Survey dataset on the motivations, experiences and expectations of Mastodon users

 This repository contains different components derived from a Survey released between 13th January 2023 and 13th April 2023 aimed at understanding peoples' motivations to join Mastodon as well as their current experience and future usage:

 1. Anonymised Dataset with the survey responses.
 The dataset is a `csv` file containing 820 responses and 107 variables.